Omar-p/learning-notes/aws/aws.md

 # cloud computing
 - On-Demand Self-Service:
-  ...can provision capabilities as needed without requiring human interaction.
+  - ...can provision capabilities as needed without requiring human interaction.
 - Broad Network Access
-  Capabilities are available over the network and accessed through standard mechanisms...[http, https,ssh,vpn..]. no need to visit datacenter. if u need to go to datacenter to provision a new server, then it's not cloud computing.
+  - Capabilities are available over the network and accessed through standard mechanisms...[http, https,ssh,vpn..]. no need to visit datacenter.
+  - if u need to go to datacenter to provision a new server, then it's not cloud computing.
 - Resource Pooling
-  There is a sense of "location independence" ... no "control" or "knowledge: over the exact "location" of the resorces Resources are "pooled" to serve multiple consumers using a "multi-tenant model" Moved from thinking of hardware as value(instead of thinking about hw and servers, it think about it as the host) to thinking of applications and services as things of value that a business offers.
+  - There is a sense of "location independence" ... no "control" or "knowledge: over the exact "location" of the resorces
+  - Resources are "pooled" to serve multiple consumers using a "multi-tenant model"
+  - Moved from thinking of hardware as value(instead of thinking about hw and servers, it think about it as the host) to thinking of applications and services as things of value that a business offers.
 - Rapid Elasticity
-  capabilities can be elastically "provisioned" and "released" to scale "rapidly" outward(horizontal) and inward with demand.
+  - capabilities can be elastically "provisioned" and "released" to scale "rapidly" outward(horizontal) and inward with demand.
-  To the consumer, the capabilites available for provisioning often "appear" to be "unlimited" Elasticity -> system automatically system size increase as the load increases, and automatically decrease when the demand decrease.
+  - To the consumer, the capabilites available for provisioning often "appear" to be "unlimited"
+  - Elasticity -> system automatically system size increase as the load increases, and automatically decrease when the demand decrease.
-    (vendor provide monitoring and auto-scaling)
+     - (vendor provide monitoring and auto-scaling)
 - Measured Service
-  before cloud: u buy a server and u pay for it even if u don't use it. u pay in advance Resource usage can be "monitored", "controlled", "reported" ..
+  - before cloud: u buy a server and u pay for it even if u don't use it. u pay in advance
+  - Resource usage can be "monitored", "controlled", "reported" ..
 AND "billed".

-  --through the course keep them in ur mind and for every svc evaluate how that service matches with one of this characteristics.
+  - through the course keep them in ur mind and for every svc evaluate how that service matches with one of this characteristics.
      - it help u in exam if the answer make sense or not, help u to design a system.
 --------------------------------------------------------
 # Public vs Private vs Hybrid vs Multi:
-- Multi (cloud provider resilience)-> deploy ur app in multiple cloud provider this means that u have got cloud provider level resilience. stay away from single management window to manage multi-cloud because it add  abstraction that make only the common services between each platform are availables and can not use the rest. and that doesn't make use of each one.
+- Multi (cloud provider resilience)->
+  - deploy ur app in multiple cloud provider this means that u have got cloud provider level resilience.
+    - stay away from single management window to manage multi-cloud because it add  abstraction that make only the common services between each platform are availables and can not use the rest. and that doesn't make use of each one.
+- Private ->
-- Private -> private cloud on-premises [aws outposts, azure stack, google anthos] provide services dedicated to ur business and run on your-permises. they must meet the 5 characteristics of cloud computing. but dedicated to you as a business.
+  - private cloud on-premises [aws outposts, azure stack, google anthos] provide services dedicated to ur business and run on your-permises.
+  - they must meet the 5 characteristics of cloud computing. but dedicated to you as a business.
+- Hybrid ->
-- Hybrid -> use public and private in the same time. with true hyber cloud. you use the same tooling the same interface to interact with both private and public component.
+  - use public and private in the same time. with true hyber cloud. you use the same tooling the same interface to interact with both private and public component.
-           Hybrid Cloud is NOT public cloud + legacy on-permises -> it called hybrid environment or hybrid network.
+  - Hybrid Cloud is NOT public cloud + legacy on-permises -> it called hybrid environment or hybrid network.
 -----------------------------------------------------------
 Cloud Service model
 - Infrastructure Stack -> collection of things which the application needs all stacked onto each other[Facilities -> infra -> servers -> virtualizations -> os -> container -> Runtime -> Data -> Application].